Grumman F-14 Tomcat: United States

 The last American F-14 combat mission was completed on 8 February 2006, when a pair of Tomcats landed aboard after one dropped a bomb over Iraq.
 During their final deployment with Theodore Roosevelt, VF-31 and VF-213 collectively completed 1,163 combat sorties totaling 6,876 flight hours, and dropped 9500 lb of ordnance during reconnaissance, surveillance, and close air support missions in support of Operation Iraqi Freedom.
 USS Theodore Roosevelt launched an F-14D, of VF-31, for the last time on 28 July 2006; piloted by Lt.
 Blake Coleman and Lt.
 Cmdr Dave Lauderbaugh as RIO.
 The last two F-14 squadrons, the VF-31 Tomcatters and the VF-213 Black Lions conducted their last fly-in at Naval Air Station Oceana on 10 March 2006.

 The official final flight retirement ceremony was on 22 September 2006 at Naval Air Station Oceana and was flown by Lt.
 Cmdr.
 Chris Richard and Lt.
 Mike Petronis as RIO in a backup F-14 after the primary aircraft experienced mechanical problems.
 The actual last flight of an F-14 in U.S. service took place 4 October 2006, when an F-14D of VF-31 was ferried from NAS Oceana to Republic Airport on Long Island, New York.
 The remaining intact F-14 aircraft in the U.S. were flown to and stored at the 309th Aerospace Maintenance and Regeneration Group "Boneyard", at Davis-Monthan Air Force Base, Arizona; in 2007 the U.S. Navy announced plans to shred the remaining F-14s to prevent any components from being acquired by Iran.
 In August 2009, the 309th AMARG stated that the last aircraft were taken to HVF West, Tucson, Arizona for shredding.
 At that time only 11 F-14s remained in desert storage.

+On 28 April 2026, the U.S. Senate approved the "Maverick Act" bill, authored by U.S. Rep. Abraham Hamadeh and sponsored by Sen. Tim Sheehy.
+The bill proposes to authorize the secretary of the Navy (SECNAV) to transfer three F-14Ds currently in the Navy's inventory to the U.S. Space & Rocket Center in Huntsville, Alabama, for restoration to flyable status, enabling their usage in airshows.
+The bill has yet to be approved as a law as of May 2026.